- Posts: 12836

 Replied by Gary Sax on topic Arkham Horror: The Card Game

 I have very mixed feelings about their rotation plans.
 On one hand, I think rotation is good and would help the game.
 On the other hand, they have not prepraed for rotation and their base set sucks absolute shit.
-Making this would work would require an additional core set that at least made the basic archetypes of arkham even remotely workable.
+Making this work would require an additional core set that at least made the basic archetypes of arkham even remotely workable.
 And to your point, even if they stuffed each new release half full with reprinted old cards it still wouldn't work because those would age out.
 I mean really go to arkhamdb and filter for core set and investigator packs.
 It's miserable.
 I'm kind of coming around to Ah Pook's thinking that this should have just been a new edition where they can tweak a few things and then build from the ground up with rotation in mind.
 I'll be very curious how they handle it.

 If you want to see just how miserable rotation currently is, rather incoherent's youtube channel has him trying to deckbuild from the last three sets.
 It's grim.
 Rogue is so bad, it doesn't have the capability to do almost anything that it currently does because the core set doesn't include it.